August

 The Berkshire Athenaeum (1 Wendell

 Avenue, Pittsfield, USA).
 Read more details here.
-Originally running
+Originally

 until June 3, due to